Hollako/Tasmota-IR-Ready/README.md

 ## Remote

-Generic IR remote entity for use with automations, scripts, or the [Universal Remote Card](https://github.com/iablon/homeassistant-universal-remote-card).
-Sends named commands via the `remote.send_command` service.
+Generic IR remote entity that sends named commands via `remote.send_command`.
+Use it with automations, scripts, or the built-in **Tasmota IR Remote Card** (see below).

 **Built-in command names:**